snowplow-archive/snowplow.github.com/_posts/2015-xx-xx-snowplow-r65-scarlet-rosefinch.md

 <h2><a name="enhancedPerformance">1.
 Enhanced performance</a></h2>

-The new PutRecords API enabled the biggest performance improvement: rather than sending events to Kinesis one at a time, we can now send batches of up to 500.
+Kinesis' new [PutRecords API][putrecords] enabled the biggest performance improvement: rather than sending events to Kinesis one at a time, we can now send batches of up to 500.
 This greatly increases the event volumes with which the Scala Stream Collector and Scala Kinesis Enrich can cope.

-You might not want to always wait for full 500 events before sending the stored records to Kinesis, so the configuration for both applications now has a `buffer` section which provides greater control over when the stored records get sent.
+You might not want to always wait for a full 500 events before sending the stored records to Kinesis, so the configuration for both applications now has a `buffer` section which provides greater control over when the stored records get sent.

 It has three fields:
 `byte-limit`: If the stored records total at least this many bytes, flush the buffer.